The Risks of AI-Generated Content and How To Address Them

 Learn the risks of AI-generated content and how to mitigate them, from misinformation to SEO issues, transparency concerns, and cybersecurity threats.

 One of the biggest contributors to this has been the generative pretrained transformer (GPT) from OpenAI, ChatGPT.
-ChatGPT is part of a family of generative AI that uses machine learning and large language models (LLMs) to create easy-to-use, natural language interfaces.
+ChatGPT is part of a family of gen AI that uses machine learning and large language models (LLMs) to create easy-to-use, natural language processing and interfaces.

 Businesses and individuals have started to incorporate AI technologies into their daily lives.
-According to a survey from McKinsey, 22% of people surveyed now use AI in some form for their work.
+According to a survey from McKinsey, 78% of people surveyed say their organizations now use AI in some form.

-Although generative AI has many benefits, there are some risks to learn before using it.
-This guide will explore the risks of AI content, starting with what AI content is.
+Although generative AI has many benefits, there are some risks to understand before using it.
+This guide explores the risks of using AI content, starting with explaining what AI content is.

 AI in content creation: an overview